DeveloperDunne/Little-Rascal-Recipes/README.md

 ## Deployment

-All code for this project was written using the IDE visual studio code (VS Code).
+All code for this project was written using the IDE Visual Studio code (VS Code).
 Github was used for version control and the application was deployed via Heroku.

  ### Heroku Deployment